jekor/fsrest/README.markdown

 ## `scgi: readProcess: some.file  (exit 127): failed`

 This is probably happening because the file is marked as executable and fsrest is trying to execute it (and failing).

+## Multiple Choices

+If content negotiation (based on the request's `Accept` header) turns up multiple equally-good results, fsrest will respond with HTTP error code 300 ("Multiple Choices").
+This is most likely to happen when a browser makes a request with `Accept: */*`.
+You can set a default representation for these situations by symlinking the preferred representation to `GET`.